00HelloKing/KillBill-v2-Android/README.md

 - ✅ Swipe-to-delete + Undo
 - ✅ Monthly pie chart statistics (MPAndroidChart)
 - ✅ CSV export + share

-## How to run
-Open the project root folder in Android Studio.

-> Note: the project does not ship `gradle-wrapper.jar` in this sandbox export.
-> Android Studio will handle Gradle sync, or you can regenerate the wrapper.

 ## Permissions
 - Camera: for receipt photos